aleksbobic/csx/README.md

 ## CITATION ✍️
 If you happen to mention or use this project as part of one of your scientific works, please cite the following paper: Bobic, A., Le Goff, J. M., & Gütl, C. (2021).
 Collaboration Spotting X-A Visual Network Exploration Tool.
 In in Proceedings of the The Eighth International Conference on Social Networks Analysis, Management and Security: SNAMS 2021.

+## CONTRIBUTORS 🙌🥳🙌🥳🙌🥳
+A big thank you to all contributiors of this project:

+@LorenaEgger

 ## TUTORIALS 📖
 ![Collaboration Spotting X - Preview](https://github.com/aleksbobic/csx/blob/master/cover.gif?raw=true)
 * [Introduction](https://youtu.be/io-_aeOemwA)